Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

 \subsection{RQ1: Outperform the SOTA}

-In Table~\ref{tab:RQ1}, the first column lists the evaluated approaches.
+In Table~\ref{tab:Performance}, the first column lists the evaluated approaches.
 The second and third columns indicate, respectively, the number of cases in which the recommended code elements exactly match the ground truth and the number of cases in which a recommendation is made by the approach.
-The final two columns, $EM_{Precision}$ and $EM_{Recall}$, report how often the recommendations are correct and how many of the correct substitutions are successfully identified, respectively (see Section~\ref{subsec:Metrics} for detailed definitions).
-From Table~\ref{tab:RQ1}, we make the following observations: \begin{itemize} \item \emph{WIRL} outperforms all selected baselines by a significant margin in both $EM_{Recall}$ and $EM_{Precision}$.
+The fourth and fifth columns, $EM_{Precision}$ and $EM_{Recall}$, report how often the recommendations are correct and how many of the correct substitutions are successfully identified, respectively (see Section~\ref{subsec:Metrics} for detailed definitions).
+From Table~\ref{tab:Performance}, we make the following observations: \begin{itemize}[leftmargin=1em] \item \emph{WIRL} outperforms all selected baselines by a significant margin in both $EM_{Recall}$ and $EM_{Precision}$.
 It produces the highest number of recommendations (217) while also achieving the highest number of exact matches (199).
 The resulting $EM_{Recall}$ and $EM_{Precision}$ scores of 90.0\% and 91.7\%, respectively, reflect its strong and reliable performance in real-world development scenarios. \item Compared to \emph{IDEA}, \emph{WIRL} achieves improvements of 54.3 percentage points in $EM_{Recall}$ and 49.9 percentage points in $EM_{Precision}$.
 Against \emph{ExampleStack}, it shows even greater gains: 88.2 and 51.7 percentage points in $EM_{Recall}$ and $EM_{Precision}$, respectively.
+Compared to advanced code editing approaches, i.e., \emph{GrACE} and \emph{CoEdPilot}, \emph{WIRL} achieves improvements of 16.2 and 80.5 percentage points in $EM_{Recall}$ and 3.1 and 26.1 percentage points in $EM_{Precision}$, respectively.
 When benchmarked against the advanced LLM model \emph{Qwen2.5-Coder-32B}, \emph{WIRL} still delivers notable improvements of 22.6 and 13.7 percentage points, further demonstrating its superior effectiveness. \item \emph{WIRL} also substantially improves upon the performance of directly using a raw LLM (\emph{Qwen2.5-Coder-14B}).
 Without the academic design described in Section~\ref{sec:Approach}, the baseline LLM achieves only 49.8\% $EM_{Recall}$ and 70.1\% $EM_{Precision}$.
-With the integration of the external toolkit and structured prompt design, \emph{WIRL} improves $EM_{Recall}$ and $EM_{Precision}$ by 40.2 and 21.6 percentage points, respectively, highlighting the value of its architectural innovations. \item The three types of tools in \emph{WIRL} contribute differently to its performance: \emph{locator} tools have the greatest impact, followed by \emph{completer} tools, with \emph{collector} tools contributing the least. \emph{Locator} tools contribute the most because the \emph{collector} and \emph{completer} tools rely on the location information provided by them.
-Removing the \emph{locator} tools will reduce the system to relying solely on raw LLMs.
+With the integration of the external toolkit and structured prompt design, \emph{WIRL} improves $EM_{Recall}$ and $EM_{Precision}$ by 40.2 and 21.6 percentage points, highlighting the value of its architectural innovations.